davidsawyer/airbnb-price-per-night-correcter/readme.md

 1. on sale listings
 1. listings with a cancellation policy (hidden price details)
 1. plus listings
+1. handling of a more whitespace-heavy UI that seems to be the treatment side of an A/B test ([before](https://i.imgur.com/LCilfk8.png) vs. [after](https://i.imgur.com/QooSEui.jpg))

 Note: USD, EUR, and GBP are the only officially supported currencies at the moment.
 English, Spanish, and French are the only supported languages.